Whig Split: Aftermath

 After reconciling with his Whig opponents, Sir Robert Walpole became the Prime Minister from 1721 to 1742.

 During the scandal over the collapse of the South Sea Bubble, many prominent Whigs were forced to leave office.
 Although Walpole had not been involved in the management of the bubble, he defended those who had.
 Two months after Stanhope died while himself defending the government's conduct in the House of Lords, Walpole was appointed to replace him.
-Led by Walpole at the 1722 general election the Whigs won a decisive victory.
+Led by Walpole at the 1722 general election, the Whigs won a decisive victory.
 His premiership lasted for over twenty years, firmly establishing the Whig Party's ascendancy.
 Walpole was subsequently accused of hypocrisy for attacking in opposition many of the same policies that he later advocated in government.

-In the 1730s, a fresh group of Whigs split off to form the Patriot Whigs and established a working alliance with the Tories.
-In 1742 their combined strength was sufficient to bring down the Walpole government.
-However, Whig dominance continued under Henry Pelham, a long-standing minister under Walpole, and his successor the Duke of Newcastle.
+In the 1730s a fresh group of Whigs split off to form the Patriot Whigs, and established a working alliance with the Tories.
+In 1742, their combined strength was sufficient to bring down the Walpole government.
+However, Whig dominance continued under Henry Pelham, a longstanding minister under Walpole, and his successor the Duke of Newcastle.